openregulatory/templates/templates/qms/vigilance/sop-vigilance.md

 ## Summary

-This SOP describes how we handle (potential) incidents.
-Specifically, it outlines how we follow the requirements for the reporting of and necessary immediate action for adverse events.
+This SOP describes how we handle (potentially) serious incidents and field safety corrective action (FSCA).
+It outlines how we follow the requirements for reporting to competent authorities and necessary immediate action.

 ## General Considerations

-### Reportable Incident
+### Reportable Serious Incident
+An incident is defined as any malfunction or deterioration in the characteristics or performance of a device made available on the market, including use-error due to ergonomic features, as well as any inadequacy in the information supplied and any undesirable side-effect.

-Any incident that our organization becomes aware of is reportable, if one of our medical devices could be its cause and if it fulfills the definition of an incident as outlined in this process.
-Potential incidents are assessed based on our respective template form for incident assessment [reference document ID here].
+Any incident that our organization becomes aware of is reportable, if one of our medical devices could be its cause and if it fulfills the definition of a serious incident as outlined in this process.
+Potentially serious incidents are assessed based on our respective template form for incident assessment [reference document ID here].

-A medical device incident is defined as "any malfunction or deterioration in the characteristics and/or performance of a device, as well as any inadequacy in the labelling or the instructions for use which, directly or indirectly, **might lead to or might have led** to the death of a patient, user or other person or to a serious deterioration in their state of health" (see MEDDEV 2.12./1).
+A serious medical device incident is defined as "any malfunction or deterioration in the characteristics and/or performance of a device, as well as any inadequacy in the labeling or the instructions for use which, directly or indirectly, **might lead to or might have led** to the death of a patient, user or other person or to a serious deterioration in their state of health" (see MEDDEV 2.12./1).
 Examples are (non-exclusively):

 * malfunctioning (e.g. a software bug) of one of our medical devices
-* incorrect labelling, instruction for use or advertising material
+* incorrect labeling, instruction for use or advertising material
 * usability deficiency causing a misuse

 A serious deterioration in state of health includes at least one of the following: